amir-and-erica/blog/src/pages/why-is-by-the-bay-nonpartisan.md

 "Nonpartisan" has become a controversial and confusing term in journalism.
 The word is often blurred with "[objectivity" and "impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/)," and many people say it isn't possible to be truly nonpartisan.
 At By The Bay, we define nonpartisan as "attempting to accurately and fairly represent a multitude of perspectives."

-Sure, we know not all opinions are equal (i.e. I believe in aliens vs. I believe in gravity), and we don't aspire to describe every single point of view that ever existed, but our goal isn't to provide answers.
-When it comes to local politics, we want to provide context and understanding.
+We know not all opinions are equal (i.e. I believe in aliens vs. I believe in gravity).
+We don't aspire to describe every single point of view that ever existed.
+Our goal isn't to influence your vote or even to provide answers!
+When it comes to local politics, our mission, our hope, is to provide context and understanding.

-## So, your nonpartisan with a point of view?
+## Your nonpartisan with a point of view?

-It's true, we have a perspective.
-Jimmy and I live in SF.
+Yea, deff, we have a perspective.
+For instance, Jimmy and I live in SF (not NYC).
 We've been covering CA and SF politics for the past year (not the past decade).
-We share a dry, occasionally cheesy sense of humor and we're not afraid to express our personality in our work.
+We share a dry, occasionally cheesy sense of humor and generally we're not afraid to express our personality in our work.

-That being said, there's a difference between describing the world through a singular perspective and striving to represent other perspectives.
+That being said, there's a difference between explaining the world through a singular perspective and striving to represent other perspectives.
 We're committed to the latter.
-Jimmy and I spend countless hours researching opposing arguments and opposing-opposing arguments so we can accurately explain them.
+Jimmy and I spend countless hours researching opposing arguments and opposing-opposing arguments so we can accurately share them with you.

 ## What does optimism have to do with it?

 The 2016 US Presidential election left me speechless.
-I had not anticipated or understood the results.
+It sounds naive, but I had not anticipated the results.
 "How did I not see this coming?"
 I asked myself, "Why am I so shocked?"
 It became one of the many existential cracks in my social media echo chamber, and for months I became disenchanted by national news coverage and disempowered by the political process.

 Since then, I've come to realize that being nonpartisan isn't neutral.
 Rather, it's brimming with optimism.
-We believe explaining complex, often contradictory sides to important issues inspires people to act, vote, and be a responsible citizen.
-With fair and accurate reporting, we hope no one will be caught off guard by life-changing election results (like me).
+We believe explaining complex, often contradictory sides to important issues inspires people to act, vote, and be responsible citizens.
+With fair and accurate journalism, we hope no one will be caught off guard by life-changing election results (like me).

 At By The Bay, we recognize the pursuit of truth is never-ending.
 We relentlessly challenge and investigate what we _think_ we know because, honestly, shhh, we don't know much.
 Our goal is to learn.
 And if we do our jobs: researching, writing, creating beautiful local voter guides, it'll be easier for you to learn with us too.